top of page

 Roses were relocated and the new design proposes a wide alley, for play, flanked by flower beds, and an adjacent square plot for more fun.
 The inner beds were cut back to first level walls and the ground was leveled out.

-The hillside is planted with plants that compliment the existing serviceberry and pines.
-The hillside planning acts as a physical barrier to prevent or soften falls down to the paved driveway below.
+The hillside is designed with plants that compliment the existing serviceberry and pines.
+The hillside planting will act as a physical barrier to prevent or soften falls down to the paved driveway below.

-Additionally narrow evergreens and ferns are proposed to provide privacy on the patio that is now open to the neighbors.
+Narrow evergreens and ferns are proposed to provide privacy on the patio that is now open to the neighbors.
 Beds are filled with low maintenance herbaceous perennials.
-There is also plenty of room to tuck in vegetables.
+There is also plenty of room to tuck in vegetables for the children to enjoy.

 Redesign for an Overgrown Garden

-This beautiful garden become very overgrown over a number of years and needed to be redesigned to be manageable for the new owners.
+This beautiful garden become very overgrown over a number of years and needed to be redesigned to make it manageable for the new owners.

-Many of the existing woody plants needed to be removed and the only access from the back of the house to the front is a narrow uneven path.
+Many of the existing woody plants needed to be removed and the only access from the back of the house to the front was a narrow uneven path.

 The new design includes low maintenance plants for year-round interest.
-The side yard is opened up, The side path is widened, and a small stone patio is added for a natural place to stop and enjoy the garden.
+The side yard is opened up, the side path is widened, and a small stone patio is added as a lovely place to stop and enjoy the garden.
 Old and beautiful trees are enhanced by complimentary under planting.

-The final design provides good flow for air, foot traffic, wheelbarrow access and gives a feel and aesthetic of openness while still providing for privacy.
+The final design provides for good air flow, foot traffic, wheelbarrow access, and gives a feel and aesthetic of openness while still providing for privacy.

 Opening the space makes it more welcoming and easier for the homeowner to manage.
 There is still plenty of plant life for pollinators and humans.